-- The AIX Fast Connect logon server must be configured in the same IP subnet as the NT clients running the IBM Network client, or else follow the steps described above. - · AIX Fast Connect must be configured to use encrypted passwords to provide logon services to NT clients. - If the multiuserlogin option is enabled, Network Logon is not supported.
-These two options are mutually exclusive. - If the profiles\path feature is set to a directory on DFS, the root user cannot automatically create subdirectories for each user when saving user profiles.
-To work around this problem, each user who wants to save a profile on DFS must manually create a directory named profiles path/username/Profiles. - Network Logon from Windows 2000 clients is supported using the IBM Primary Logon Client for Windows 2000.
-The IBM Network Client must be installed on the Windows NT or Windows 2000. workstation after all service packs have been applied.
+- The AIX Fast Connect logon server must be configured in the same IP subnet as the NT clients running the IBM Network client, or else follow the steps described above. - AIX Fast Connect must be configured to use encrypted passwords to provide logon services to NT clients.

+- If the multiuserlogin option is enabled, Network Logon is not supported.
+These two options are mutually exclusive. - If the profiles_path feature is set to a directory on DFS, the root user cannot automatically create subdirectories for each user when saving user profiles.
+To work around this problem, each user who wants to save a profile on DFS must manually create a directory named profiles_path/username/ Profiles. - Network Logon from Windows XP and Windows 2000 clients is supported using the IBM Primary Logon Client for Windows XP and Windows 2000.
+The IBM Network Client must be installed on the Windows NT, Windows 2000, or Windows XP workstation after all service packs have been applied.
 To install a service pack after the IBM Network Client has been installed, you must first uninstall the IBM Network Client.
 After installing the service packs, the IBM Network Client must be reinstalled. - If Network Logon is enabled, Browse Master support is also enabled regardless of the browsemaster setting.
 Browse Master support is needed for support of Network Logon.
 If AIX Fast Connect cannot register as Browse Master, the Network Logon feature is automatically disabled.
-For more information on Browse Master, see "Browse Master Support" on page 38. - The Network Logon feature supports Remote Password Change functionality for Windows 95 or Windows 98 clients.
-For details, see "Changing Passwords Remotely" on page 33.
+For more information on Browse Master, see "Browse Master Support" on page 45. - The Network Logon feature supports Remote Password Change functionality for Windows 98 clients.
+For details, see "Changing Passwords Remotely" on page 38. - Users cannot authenticate as guest users when logging in to their client workstations (using the Network Logon Server feature).
+However, users can still map to AIX Fast Connect as guest users once successfully logged into their client systems.

 Chapter 7.
-Problem Determination
+Problem Determination and Limitations